 Year Turned Pro: 1994

-Dominika Cibulková is a professional Slovak tennis player.
-Known for her quick and aggressive style of play, she has won four career singles titles.
-She has reached the quarterfinals or better of all four Grand Slam tournaments.
-The most notable achievement of her career to date was a finals appearance at the 2014 Australian Open.
-Cibulková became the first female Slovak to reach the championship round of a Grand Slam. ...more on Wikipedia
+Dominika Cibulková (Slovak pronunciation: [ˈdɔminika ˈtsibulkɔʋaː]; born 6 May 1989) is a Slovak professional tennis player.
+Known for her quick and aggressive style of play, she has won eight WTA singles titles and two on the ITF Women's Circuit.
+Cibulková has reached the quarterfinals or better of all four Grand Slam tournaments.
+One of the most notable achievements of her career to date was a final appearance at the 2014 Australian Open, when she became the first female Slovak to reach the championship round of a Grand Slam.
+She also won the WTA Finals in 2016, becoming the fourth player (after Serena Williams in 2001, Maria Sharapova in 2004 and Petra Kvitová in 2011) to win the ...more on Wikipedia

 Birthplace: Bratislava, Slovakia